The Common Lisp Cookbook – Error and exception handling

 Calling restarts programmatically (handler-bind, invoke-restart)

-We have a piece of code that we know can throw conditions.
+We have a piece of code that we know can signal conditions.
 Here, divide-with-restarts can signal an error about a division by zero.
 What we want to do, is our higher-level code to automatically handle it and call the appropriate restart.

 We can do this with handler-bind and invoke-restart: